 David McGuire, MPH, Director and Founder of Shark Stewards

-David McGuire is the founder of the non-profit Sea Stewards and the Shark Stewards initiative.
+David McGuire is the founder of the non-profit Shark Stewards with the mission of restoring ocean health by saving sharks and protecting critical marine habitat.

 Anna Clark is an author, sustainability advocate and mother of two.
 She regards oceanic pollution and species loss among the most critical environmental issues we face today.
 She also has a soft spot for sharks, which she considers the underdogs of the sea.